LogMANOriginal/Solution-Explorer-Extensions/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Adds additional solution items to the Solution Explorer:
+Adds additional build items to Solution Explorer:

-* VI Package Manager
-  * Build Package - builds a package from an existing package specification (`.vipb`)
+* **VIPM** - Uses [VI Package Manager](https://vipm.io/) to build packages and apply package configurations.

 ### Built With